to view our Parent Handbook click here

 - Volunteer your time to help at school.
 Even working parents are able to spend some time helping at school.
 Taking a day off work to help at a sports carnival shows your child that you think school activities are important.
 Our Breakfast Club program is always looking for volunteers to assist students in making breakfasts from 8.30 – 9am each morning in our Home Ec room.

 - Join our school Facebook page and our Parents of Northampton DHS Facebook group.
 Keep up to date with the latest happenings in the school as our pages are regularly updated with notices, photos, and school events.

 - Contact your child's teacher if you have any concerns about what's going on with your child at school.
 Don’t discuss problems only with other parents outside of the school.
 Be fair and get all sides of the story.
 Talk with the teacher first and then follow the correct process if you need to get more information or make a complaint.

-- Know your parent representatives on the School Council and express concerns and issues to them for discussion at School Council meetings.
+- Know your parent representatives on the School Board and express concerns and issues to them for discussion at School Board meetings.

 Parent / School Communication

 FACEBOOK, NEWSLETTERS & NOTES